 And finally, it’s a mental game!
 Before you even get to the airport plan out the next few hours.
 Your book, a movie, eating (take your own treats too), do crosswords or sudoku, listen to music, get some work done, write a blog post (!) – whatever it is you need to do to dial yourself down and relax.

 If you’re in the market for a new cabin bag, as luck would have it, I have these ones in my store!
-Just click on this pic and it’ll take you to my Travel Must Haves store (sorry, I can only ship NZ-wide)
+Just click on this pic and it’ll take you to my online Travel Store (sorry, I can only ship NZ-wide)